mcci-catena/bootloader/README.md

 ## Introduction

+The MCCI&reg; trusted bootloader provides enhanced system integrity for IoT devices, by confirms system integrity at startup, and allowing field updating STM32L0 systems using public-key authentication of the firmware images.

+The bootloader is designed with makers, subject matter experts, and experimenters in mind, so that it is easy to deploy open-source field-updatable devices based on small CPUs like the STM32L0.
+It is readily integrated with the Arduino IDE or other build environments.

-The MCCI&reg; STM32L0 bootloader allows robust field updating STM32L0 systems with public-key authentication of the firmware images.
-Although it is *not* a "secure bootloader" in the commonly accepted sense, it is a robust bootloader in the following sense:
+Although it is *not* a "secure bootloader" in the commonly accepted sense, it is a trusted bootloader in the following sense:

+- Barring physical access to the device, and provided the bootloader has been write protected in the STM32L0 option registers, it is reasonably certain that the bootloader will not launch an application whose image has been corrupted.
-- The bootloader will atomically update firmware from one image to another, while running unattended in the field.
+- The bootloader will authenticate and atomically update firmware from one image to another, while running unattended in the field.
+Power failures in the middle of an update will simply slow down the process.
 - Barring physical access to the device, the bootloader will not install images that have not been signed by the trusted private key.
-- Barring physical access to the device, and provided the bootloader has been write protected in the STM32L0 option registers, the bootloader will not launch an application whose image has been corrupted.
+- The bootloader allows the system engineer to provision a fallback image that can be used in case the installed application image is corrupt; this image can be write protected, and is separate from the "field update" image.
+- The normal workflow is simple and unobtrusive.
 - The code is simple and easily audited.
 - The cryptographic code is identically the simple and auditable public-domain TweetNaCl package, without any source changes.
-- It allows the system engineer to provision a fallback image that can be used in case the application image is corrupt; this image can be write protected.
-- The normal workflow is simple and unobtrusive.

 Its hardware requirements are modest.
 Beyond an STM32L0 CPU, it requires an external storage device large enough to store the fallback image and the update image.
 The bootloader itself is 10k, though we allow up to 20k for future growth.